signature-ip-ai/inoculator-user-guide/source/duplicateemail.rst

-Request Access - Duplicate email
+Request Access - Duplicate Email
 ==============================================
 If an email address is already associated with an existing account, the system will:
   - Detect Duplication – Identify that the email address is already in use.